OverStruck/deep-dream-maker/README.md

 1. Clone the repository:
 `git clone https://github.com/OverStruck/deep-dream-maker.git`
+2. Navigate to the deep-dream-maker folder: `cd deep-dream-maker/`

-2. Build the images: `docker-compose build`
+3. Build the images: `docker-compose build`

-3. Run the services/containers:
+4. Run the services/containers:
 `docker-compose up` or `docker-compose up -d` if you don't want to see the terminal output

 Alternatively you can also *just* build the images and run them at the same time: